winterheart/RCG-Tr/README.md

 # RCG-Tr - River City Girls Translation tool

-RCG Translate (RCG-Tr) is open-source tool written in Python that helps to translate text from River City Girl game into various languages.
+RCG Translate (RCG-Tr) is open-source tool written in Python that helps to translate text from River City Girls game into various languages.

 ## Installation